elixir-lang/elixir-lang.github.com/_posts/2012-05-25-elixir-v0-5-0-released.markdown

 We have finally released [Elixir](http://elixir-lang.org/) v0.5.0!
 This marks the first release since the language was rewritten.
 In this blog post, we will discuss what we achieved during this time and what are the next steps!

-If you don't care about any of these and just want to get started with Elixir, [click here](http://elixir-lang.org/getting_started/1.html)!
+If you don't care about any of these, you can go straight to our [Getting Started guide](http://elixir-lang.org/getting_started/1.html).
+If you do, keep on reading!

 ## Looking back